Life as a trainee

 Operating the ultrasound machine

-A CT list is scheduled in the afternoon whilst holding the oncall phone.
+'Hot seat' is scheduled for the afternoon.
+This involves working with a more senior registrar and holding the 'on-call' phone.
 This is initially daunting because of the volume of phone calls and the fact you have relatively limited knowledge.
 The clinical teams claim their scans need to be done as soon as possible so part of the job is to negotiate what needs to be done ASAP or those that can wait.
+You should have the support from a more senior trainee/consultant to guide you with vetting scans, reporting plain radiographs and dealing with queries.

 Obviously this is an example timetable and actual clinical and teaching sessions change between weeks, and are completely different between training schemes.